pucheng-tan/WordFlow-wiki/Final-Product-Report/Known-Issues.md

 ## Classroom Management
 Classroom management has only just started- classrooms are able to be created with a name, but adding users to classrooms, and assigning admins to them is not yet implemented.
 Likewise, users cannot properly be removed, and classrooms cannot be deleted.

+## User Management
+In the User Management window, there is an "Invite All" button.
+The functionality for this button has not been implemented.
+Instead, if the admin or super-admin wishes to send a new invitation email to multiple users, they must click "View User" for each of them and invite them from there.

+Once a user has been selected and viewed, the buttons at the top of "Assign New Challenge", "Reports", and "Remove" are all features that didn't get done, so clicking the buttons doesn't do anything.

 ## Reports
 No reporting functionality has been implemented yet.
 The first step, retrieving a user's challenge history, has been completed, but amalgamation, analysis, presentation, and access to other users' history has not been implemented yet.